DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 ![ai-services-0.1-architecture](../../images/diagrams/ai-services-0.1.png)

-In order to meet the time lines and requirements of the delivery projects, we will first only deploy the Azure Open Service and give the AKS cluster and Azure AI Search direct access to the service over a private endpoint with the role of `Cognitive Services OpenAI User`.
+In order to meet the time lines and requirements of the delivery projects, we will first only deploy the Azure OpenAI Service and give the AKS cluster and Azure AI Search direct access to the service over a private endpoint with the role of `Cognitive Services OpenAI User`.

 This will allow the delivery projects to start using the AI services and provide feedback on the service.
 Once the APIM is deployed, we will migrate the AI services to APIM to provide a secure and scalable API endpoint for the AI services.